vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag-Race-Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 You can also send me a dm in Discord if you find a bug or something that wasn't cool.
 Rainbow#4283
+# 03/16/2022
+* Added episodes where no one wins a challenge
+* Added Episodes where there are no bottoms
+* Added 6-way lipsyncs
+* Lipstick Choices in Contestant Progress for Lipsync for your Legacy Format

 # 03/15/2022
 * Added Canada's Drag Race Season 2 Finale Format as "Lipsync for the Finale"
 * Votes in Lipsync for your Legacy format are no longer fully visible
-# 03/14/2022
-* Added UK3 Premiere
-* Votes in lipsync assasin format are no longer fully visible
-* Lipstick Choices in Contestant Progress for lipsync assasin format (I'll do it for Lipsync for your legacy format too)

 # Working on
-Currently I'm working on Episodes where no one wins a challenge and episodes where there are no bottoms and 6-way lipsyncs
+Currently I'm working on returning challenges as AS2, AS3 and S7
 # To do list (not in order)
  * Untucked *
  * Improve Team Challenges *
- * Returning challenges as AS2, AS3 and S7*
  * Predifined custom cast *
  * Chocolate bar twist *
  * Thailands format *